Mahshad89/RandomPass/README.md

  From this link, https://github.com/Mahshad89/RandomPass/blob/main/UnitTests/UnitTest.pdf you can see the results of running 6 unit tests in my code.

  To integrate my unit tests into the build process, I use a CI tool to automate the process of building, testing, and deploying my code.
 One popular CI service is `GitHub Actions`, which is tightly integrated with `GitHub Repositories.

+ From this link, you can see which steps I took to integrate unit tests using `GitHub Actions`.